Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 What To Look For When Buying Compression Socks

-- Find your correct size to assure a good fit (including calf width); most vendors provide sizing guides
+- Find your correct size to ensure a good fit (including calf width); most vendors provide sizing guides

 - Choose breathable, moisture-wicking materials